booch/presentations/Ruby_Preserves/slides.md

     * Virtus model attribute definitions
     * Database schema
 * How does this compare with the DAO pattern?
+* Add a layer to write the SQL for us?
 * Could this be used in production code?
-* Add a layer to write the SQL for us?

 ???

+* Mostly a proof of concept at this point
+    * Haven't done any optimizations
+        * Haven't done any performance testing
+* Prepared statements = caching SQL query plan on the DB server
+    * Optimizes queries that runs frequently
 * Implementing ActiveModel would probably be possible
     * Wouldn't be able to use POROs any more though
+    * Biggest challenge - have to implement `persisted?` predicate
+        * Predicate method = returns a true/false value
+            * By convention ends in `?` in Ruby
+            * Actually can be truthy/falsey in Ruby
-    * Implementing `user.save` would require a circular dependency
+        * Requires a circular dependency
-        * The model's `save` call would have to call the repo
+            * Model class would have to depend on the Repository
+                * To answer if a particular model object has been persisted
-        * The repo depends on the model class
+                * But the Repository already depends on the model class
+* I'd like to automatically determine mappings, if we can
+    * Could pull them from the DB
+        * Remember, the Repository already knows about the DB
+    * Could pull them from the model
+        * Virtus has a nice API for defining attributes
+            * Repository could ask the model what those attributes are
 * DAO = Data Access Object
+    * Research for this presentation, found a lot of similarities
+* Layer on top of this to write the SQL for us?
+    * Would give nice separation of concerns **within** the ORM
+        * Separate SQL generation from object-relational mapping
+* I'd like to see if I can get this to the point to be used in production code

 ---